bbatsov/metaredux/_posts/2019-04-02-ruby-s-creed.md

 [^1]: Which are singleton instances of `TrueClass`, `FalseClass` and `NilClass` respectively.
 [^2]: The flip-flop operator (`..`) has been dying a slow death for many years now.
 Backwards compatibility makes most syntax constructs practically eternal.
 [^3]: On the bright side - we get a new favourite bike-shedding topic.
+[^4]: I believe that a special global variable would probably be a better solution.
+At least it's more in line with what Ruby has been doing in the past (e.g. regex matches and `$1`, `$2`, etc).